coderefinery/2022-03-22-workshop/content/join.md

 the workshop, even if we don't have resources to provide interactive breakout rooms.
-The live stream option is also good if you want to passively see what we are talking about, but don't want to take an interactive Zoom seat.
+The live stream option is also good if you want to passively see what we are talking about, but don't want to take an interactive Zoom seat.  **Please register anyway so that you can get emails and we can report our impact**, but you do not have to.

-Breakout rooms are not streamed, you'll do exercises by yourself.
+**We recommend that you form your own team and do exercises together in your own breakout room (in-person or online)**.
-We'll often go over the exercises on stream, though.
-You *will* be able to ask us questions, and we recommend that you form your own team and do exercises together.
 We will support this as much as we can!
+You *will* be able to ask us questions if you register.